chenghanc/Emotion2/README.md

 This project aims to develop models to recognize/detect Face Expression of human faces on any custom image or video

-- Emotion Classification
+- Emotion Classification (Torch)
-- Emotion Detection
+- Emotion Detection (Darknet)

 ### Requirements

 - Python 3.8.5
-- Pytorch 1.6.0
+- Pytorch 1.6.0 (For training classifier)
 - h5py (Preprocessing)
 - sklearn (Plot confusion matrix)
 - OpenCV